Germany's Steinbrueck: plan B needed for smaller euro zone

 He is a leading member of Germany’s centre-left Social Democrats (SPD) and is considered one of the leading candidates in the party to challenge Chancellor Angela Merkel in next year’s federal election.
 He served as her finance minister between 2005 and 2009.

-Greece faces possible new elections after two days of failed efforts to reach an agreement among parties deeply divided over whether to stick to a EU-IMF aid program that saved Greece from bankruptcy.
+Greece faces possible new elections after two days of failed efforts to reach an agreement among parties deeply divided over whether to stick to a EU-IMF aid programme that saved Greece from bankruptcy.

 Steinbrueck outlined the possible threat of any Greek exit for banks, insurers and the wider economy, advocating measures to address any capital flight.

-He also suggested a recapitalization facility to assist companies hit by any such exit.
+He also suggested a recapitalisation facility to assist companies hit by any such exit.
+(Reporting By John O‘Donnell; editing by Rex Merrifield)